The short answer

 How do I do a Yorkie topknot?

-Brush face hair back, gather above eyebrows, secure with soft latex-free hair elastic.
+Brush face hair back, gather above the eyebrows, and secure with a soft latex-free hair elastic.
 Daily redo.
 Functional (eye protection), not just aesthetic.

 How do I get rid of tear stains?